-Activities : Culture, Hiking
+Activities : Birding, Culture

-The Tundra Lodge is strategically positioned at the beginning of each season in the best area for bear viewing.
-Inquisitive bears often approach the lodge, which features rows of windows and fenced observation decks to accommodate your own curiosity.
-You can spend hours watching them interact, delighted by their antics and rugged beauty.
-You may see mothers with cubs, and young adult males play-fighting.
-Your unique location, combined with half-day excursions in special all-terrain tundra vehicles, affords the best possible wildlife experience in the Churchill area.
+The Tundra Lodge is strategically positioned at the beginning of each season in the best area for bear viewing near the edge of Hudson Bay.
+Inquisitive bears often approach the lodge, which features rows of windows and safe outdoor observation decks to accommodate your own curiosity.
+As you watch the bears interact, admire their rugged beauty and wild behavior.
+You may see protective mothers with cubs, young males play-fighting, and solitary individuals patrolling the tundra as they wait for the ice to form on the bay, signaling the start of their winter seal-hunting season.

-At the end of each exhilarating day, retire to your cozy accommodations for dinner and presentations.
-In the light cast by your lodge across the frozen tundra, look for the illuminated eyes of animals.
-And if you are fortunate to have a clear night, the North’s spectacular natural light show may appear as darkness descends.
-Churchill has some of the world’s most concentrated aurora borealis activity.
+At the end of an exhilarating day, retire to your cozy accommodations for dinner and a naturalist presentation.
+In the light cast by the lodge across the frozen tundra, look for the illuminated eyes of animals that roam nearby after dark.
+And if you are fortunate to have a clear night and good luck, you may see the North’s spectacular aurora borealis light show after darkness descends—Churchill has some of the world’s most concentrated northern lights activity.

-Depending on flight schedules, you may have time for some last-minute exploration of this subarctic frontier community, and a possible optional helicopter tour over the tundra—a great chance to spy polar bears from the air.
-Enjoy a farewell lunch together in Churchill before your return flight to Winnipeg, followed by a reception and final night at the Fort Garry Hotel.
+This morning you will learn about a distinctly northern pastime: dog sledding.
+You'll meet a local musher and hear all about this traditional means of Arctic transportation, interacting with the lively dog team as you learn about their care and training.
+Then you will take turns enjoying an exhilarating ride as the dogs whisk you down a trail through the boreal forest.
+Depending on flight schedules, there may also be time for an optional helicopter tour (fee involved) over the tundra—a great chance to spy polar bears from the air.
+You'll enjoy a farewell lunch together in Churchill before your return flight to Winnipeg, followed by a reception and final night at the Fort Garry Hotel.

 After breakfast, transfer to the airport for flights home.

-Departure dates and itinerary subject to change.
+Departure dates and itinerary are subject to change without notice.
 Please contact ExpeditionTrips to confirm departure schedule before purchasing air tickets.
 ExpeditionTrips is not responsible for itinerary changes.